 The writers behind this newsletter.

 20 years shipping games, from League of Legends to 5-person indie startups.
 Led teams at Riot, Crytek and EA.
-I write about how indie studios can succeed, as well the macro picture of the games industry.
+I write about how indie studios can succeed, as well as the macro picture of the games industry.

 You can find recent issues that have been published by Game Studio Unlocked on Reletter by scrolling up to where it says Latest Issues.
 Tap on the link for any of the most recent emails or hit More Issues to see older ones.